jgardella/compat/README.md

 - Safari 9 & 10
 - Firefox 49

-Use the `--envs` (`-e`) flag to specify which environments to check for issues.
+Use the `--jsEnvs` (`-j`) and `--htmlEnvs` (`-h`) flags to specify which environments to check for issues.
 Use the `---supportedEnvs` flag to show available environments.
+There are separate flags for JS and HTML environments because they use different sources for their compatibility info.

 ```
-compat --envs ie11 chrome54
+compat --jsEnvs ie11 chrome54 --htmlEnvs ie11
 ```

 All of the above flags can be specified in a config file.
 By default, compat will try to read